CristianQiu/Unity-URP-Volumetric-Light/README.md

 # Requirements

-* Unity 6.1 or above.
+* Unity 6.3 or above.
 * URP.
 * Render graph.
 * Shader model 4.5 or above.

 # Features

 * Support for realtime and mixed lights.
-Main light, spot lights and point lights, including shadows and light cookies for all of them.
+Main light, spot and point lights, including shadows and light cookies for all of them.
-* APV and reflection probes sampling support.
+* APV and reflection probes contribution support.
 * Up to one (more to come) density volume modifier with spherical shape.
+* Perspective and orthographic projection support.
 * Seamlessly integrated into URP volume system.
-* Perspective and orthographic projection support.
 * Forward, deferred, forward+ and deferred+ rendering paths support.
 See limitations section.
 * Verified in DirectX11, DirectX12, OpenGLES3, OpenGLCore and Vulkan.
 * Single pass VR rendering support.
 This is verified by users, since I do not work on VR.